Ugeoscience/Rank-Order-median-Regularization-ROR-/README.md

 Filter coefficients (optional)
 ------------------------------
-To generate custom filter coefficients, use the MATLAB script:
+To generate custom filter coefficients, use the script:
   "filtCoefficients.m"
 and update the selected 1D/2D regularization subroutine accordingly.